New York City, USA

 The Statue of Liberty

-The Statue of Liberty, also known as Liberty Enlightening the World, is a globally recognized symbol of freedom and democracy.
-Designed by French sculptor Frédéric Auguste Bartholdi and engineered by Gustave Eiffel, the statue was a gift from France to the United States in 1886.
-It was intended to celebrate the centennial of the American Declaration of Independence and symbolize the enduring friendship between the two nations.
-Additionally, the statue was meant to commemorate the abolition of slavery, as depicted by the broken chains at Liberty’s feet.
+The Statue of Liberty, which is also called Liberty Enlightening the World, a global symbol of freedom and democracy.
+French sculptor, Frédéric Auguste Bartholdi, designed the statue and it was engineered by Gustave Eiffel, a gift from France to the United States in 1886.
+It was planned to coincide with the 100th… and to represent the continued friendship between the two nations.
+Besides, the statue was meant to honor the end of slavery; for this reason, Additionally, the statue was meant to commemorate the abolition of slavery, as depicted by the broken chains at Liberty’s feet.

-Standing at an impressive 305 feet, the Statue of Liberty was the tallest structure in New York when it was first built.
-It holds a torch in its right hand, symbolizing enlightenment, while the tablet in its left hand is inscribed with July 4, 1776, marking the date of American independence.
+Bearing 305 feet, the Statue of Liberty was the prime structure in New York when it was first erected.
+A flaming torch is clutched in the right hand of the statue, illuminating the way, and at the same time, the left hand tablet has a date inscribed in it that reads July 4, 1776, a date marking the American independence.

 Significance as a UNESCO World Heritage Site

-The Statue of Liberty is not only a national monument but also a UNESCO World Heritage Site.
-It is recognized for its cultural significance as a symbol of freedom and human rights.
-For millions of immigrants arriving by sea, the statue was their first glimpse of America, representing hope and new opportunities.
+The Statue of Liberty is not only a national landmark but also a UNESCO World Heritage Site.
+The United States recognizes it as a cultural marker, as a symbol of freedom and human rights.
+While the statue was a beacon of hope and opportunity for millions of newcomers coming from oversea of America, it was just about the only amazed some of the world saw of it.
 Its location on Liberty Island in New York Harbor positions it as a gateway to New York City and the United States, making it one of the most visited landmarks in the world.

 Tourist Experience and Activities

-Tourists can visit the Statue of Liberty via ferry rides that depart from Battery Park in Manhattan or Liberty State Park in New Jersey.
-A typical tour includes a stop at Ellis Island, another important historic site tied to American immigration.
-Here, visitors can explore the Ellis Island Immigration Museum, which chronicles the stories of the millions of immigrants who passed through the island between 1892 and 1954.
+For a ride onboard the ferry that departs either from Battery Park in Manhattan or from Liberty State Park in New Jersey, there are tourists who can visit the Statue of Liberty.
+Typically, the agenda includes a visit to Ellis Island, which is another historically significant facility associated with the American immigrant issue.
+For example, here visitors can look around the Ellis Island Immigration Museum which gives the detailed stories of the immigrants that moved over the island between 1892 and 1954.

 Ellis Island and the Immigration Experience